njoyard/ist/doc.markdown

         div.childB

     /* Call with a parameter, the handler receives:
-        - outer: a Context object for { hello: "world" }
+        - context: a Context object for { hello: "world" }
-        - inner: undefined
+        - value: undefined
         - template: a compiled ist template for div.child div.grandChild